 At least 30 minutes to a few hours is always best for flavor.

-Can the pork be marinated overnight in the dry rub?
+Can the meat be marinated overnight in the dry rub?

 Absolutely!
 The pork ribs will be well seasoned and you are in for a treat!
 Marinate overnight and enjoy.